zio/zio/docs/datatypes/core/zio/error-management.md

   .unsandbox      // ZIO[Any, String, String]
 ```

-2. **`ZIO#sandboxWith`**— There is another version of sandbox called `ZIO#sandboxWith`.
+There is another version of sandbox called `ZIO#sandboxWith`.
 This operator helps us to sandbox, then catch all causes, and then unsandbox back:

 ```scala
 trait ZIO[-R, +E, +A] {